 The Adult Education Committee, which I’m on, decided to try an experiment with two different offerings in January.
 On January 30, it would be my BHM part 1 v. the last piece of a study of the gospel of Mark.
 People wanted to do both, but ultimately, Mark won out and I had three or four people.
 My ego wasn’t affected, of course.
 Of course, it wasn’t.
 My ego wasn’t affected.
 Yeah, right.
 Still, it was an interesting discussion.

 It was fortunate that February 6 would be a joint FOCUS service, albeit at our church, so there would be no adult ed programming.
 So, since I knew I’d be going down to Charlotte, I asked someone, Annette from the choir by name, to get some folks to bring in some artifacts for a display, and she/they did.

 February 13, I was scheduled to lead class #2 about racism.
-I had come back from Charlotte only a couple days before and the wife, the daughter and I were still all EXHAUSTED.
+I had come back from Charlotte only a couple of days before and the wife, the daughter, and I were still all EXHAUSTED.
 Somehow, did adult ed while Lydia did Sunday school, then we all went out to eat.

 I had secured the speaker for February 20, who sent me an URGENT message that I needed to meet with him the Thursday before that Sunday at 6 pm.
 So I did, and he decided he wanted me to “interview” him for the Adult Ed class he was leading.